Wlad79/lvgl-backends-demos/README.md

 # lvgl-backends-demos
-demoprojects with lvgl for all display backends
+demoprojects with lvgl for all display backends.

+lvgl and lv_drivers are checked out in version 8.3